getsentry/sentry-docs/src/collections/_documentation/workflow/issue-owners.md

 [{% asset issue-owners/new_event_matches.png alt="Toggle to automatically assign issues to their owners."%}]({% asset issue-owners/new_event_matches.png @path %})

-If an issue is already assigned, a new event for that issue will not re-assign the issue even if they have a different owner.
+If an issue is already assigned, a new event for that issue will not re-assign the issue even if it has a different owner.
 If an issue is not assigned, but a new event has multiple owners, Sentry assigns it to the owner matching the longest `pattern` in the rules that matched (regardless of the rule `type`).

 ### Issue Alerts